 7. Don’t swat at wasps if they’re circling

 How many times have you witnessed a complete stranger attempting a crazy, raged dance move in public?….without music?
 They were probably trying to frighten away an unwanted flying insect- probably a wasp!
 Chances are the poor individual will have received a sharp sting for their efforts too.

-Flapping makes wasps angry – don’t do it!
+Trying to swat wasps away, and potentially hitting them, makes wasps angry – don’t do it!

 8. Walk calmly away